isegura-b/WebServer/README.md

     HTTP/: Parsing requests (headers, chunked body) and formatting responses. cgi/: Environment setup and execve logic for scripts. config/: Configuration file tokenizer and parser.

+📂 Project Structure
+-
+AI served as a "Pair Programmer" to accelerate learning and debugging, but the implementation details and architectural decisions remain the work of the authors.